utdata/csvkit-nicar/README.md

 - Do `$ ls` to see that "stacked.csv" was created.
 - Do `$ wc -l 227.csv` to see how many lines were in the "227" file.
-- Do `$ wc -l stacked.csv` to see that the "stacked" file has more.
+- Do `$ wc -l stacked.csv` to see that the "stacked" file has more: 1227 lines.

 Congrats, you just merged five files into one with a single command!